GiGurra/snail/README.md

   - `hperf3` achieved only about 135 GBit/s, but I'm probably using it wrong
 - Request rate with 4 byte requests/responses: 300-350 million request-responses/s
   - Each request and response is just a single int32
-  - This equates to about 20 GBit/s throughput (sum of client->server + server->client)
+  - This equates to about 20 GBit/s throughput
+    - half of which is the data sent to the server
+    - half of which is the data sent back to the client
 - Request rate with 250 byte requests/responses: 20-30 million request-responses/s
   - Each request and response is a custom struct with
     - 3 encoded/decoded integer fields
     - 1 long byte array at the end
     - custom encoder/parser
-  - This equates to about 100-150 Gbit/s
+  - This equates to about 100-150 Gbit/s throughput
     - half of which is the data sent to the server
     - half of which is the data sent back to the client
 - Request rate with http1.1 using `h2load` as load generator: 20-25 million request-responses/s